 Finding the perfect frites

-Frites have essentially become a national Belgian symbol sold out of caravans and shacks and chalets, fried twice (trade secret), dash of salt, glob of mayonnaise, a little plastic fork and presto: perfect fries.
+Frites have essentially become a national Belgian symbol sold out of caravans and shacks and chalets, fried twice, dash of salt, glob of mayonnaise, a little plastic fork and presto: perfect fries.

-The idea has been exported to New York and, as the song goes, if a chip can make it there it can make it anywhere.
+The idea has been exported to New York.
+As the song goes, if a chip can make it there it can make it anywhere.

 Fries have come a long way since their fishy origins and have mutated to fit each culture that has adopted them – newspaper-stained and doused in salt and vinegar in Birmingham, or cooked in peanut oil and served in a basket of palm leaves in Borneo, to name a few.